-When calculating Annual income includes but is not limited to:
+Annual income includes but is not limited to:

+Wages and Related Compensation

 The full amount, of wages and salaries, before any payroll deductions, overtime pay, commissions, fees, tips and bonuses, and other compensation for personal services.

+Business and Self-Employment Income

 The net income from operation of a business or profession, including any withdrawal of cash or assets from the operation of the business.
 Expenditures for business expansion or amortization of capital indebtedness shall not be used as deductions in determining the net income from a business.
 An allowance for the straight-line depreciation of assets used in a business or profession may be deducted as provided in Internal Revenue Service regulations.
 Withdrawals of cash or assets will not be considered income when used to reimburse the family for cash or assets invested in the business.

+Income from Assets

 Interest, dividends, and other net income of any kind from real or personal property.
 Expenditures for amortization of capital indebtedness shall not be used as deductions in determining net income.
 An allowance for the straight-line depreciation of real or personal property is permitted.
 Withdrawals of cash or assets will not be considered income when used to reimburse the family for cash or assets invested in the property.

-If the family has net family assets in excess of $50,000, annual income shall include the actual income derived from all net family assets.
-If it is not possible to calculate an actual return, then imputed income from assets will be determined based on the current passbook savings rate as determined by HUD. (adjusted annually by CPI-W).
+If the family has net family assets in excess of $50,000 (adjusted annually for inflation): Annual income shall include the actual income anticipated to be derived from all net family assets.
+If it is not possible to calculate an actual return, then imputed income from assets will be determined based on the current passbook savings rate as determined by HUD (adjusted annually by CPI-W).

+To verify net family assets, families must submit supporting documentation (e.g., bank statements) at every re-examination.If the family has net family assets of $50,000 or less (adjusted annually for inflation): Annual income shall include the actual income anticipated to be derived from all net family assets.

-CHA will accept a family’s declaration of the amount of assets of less than $50,000, and the amount of income expected to be received from those assets.
-The CHA’s application and reexamination documentation, which should be signed by all adult family members, can serve as the declaration.
-Where the family has net family assets equal to or less than $50,000, CHA will not request supporting documentation (e.g., bank statements) from the family to confirm the assets or the amount of income expected to be received from those assets.
-Where the family has net family assets more than $50,000, CHA will obtain supporting documentation (e.g., bank statements) from the family to confirm the assets.
-Any assets will continue to be reported on HUD Form 50058.
-(PIH 2013-03).
+To verify net family assets, families must submit supporting documentation (e.g., bank statements) at admission.
+After a full verification is completed, CHA will accept a family’s self-certification of net family assets at annual and interim reexaminations for a period of three years.
+All families are required to have their assets fully verified every three years.
+CHA’s application and reexamination documentation, which should be signed by all adult family members, can serve as the declaration.
+Any assets will continue to be reported on HUD Form 50058;(PIH 2013-03).

-Excluded assets include but are not limited to: Necessary items of personal property, non-necessary items of personal property valued under $50,000, retirement accounts recognized by the IRS, real property the family does not have effective legal authority to sell, amounts recovered in any civil action or settlement based on for an incident resulting in disability, the value of certain education or disability support savings accounts, interest in Indian trust land, equity in property where the family receives assistance under 24 CFR 982, the value of a family’s LevelUp (CHA’s FSS program) accounts, federal tax refunds or refundable tax credits for a period of 12 months after receipt by the family, or a trust that is not revocable by or under the control of any family member, will not be considered a net family asset; 25 CFR 5.603(b).
+Periodic Payments

 The full amount of periodic payments received from Social Security, annuities, insurance policies, pensions, disability or death benefits, and other similar types of periodic receipts. (see B.14. below for treatment of delayed or deferred periodic payment of Social Security or Supplemental Security Income (SSI) benefits.)